What's the business model for Pictal Health?

 There are many other potential customers, such as insurance companies, self-insured employers, accountable care organizations, hospital systems, pharma, and more.
 But bigger customers mean more bureaucracy and barriers, and sometimes nefarious incentive systems.

-I’m so grateful for your time - thank you!
+I’m grateful to those who gave your time to answer the survey - thank you!